jurriaan/aico/docs/guide_creating_addons.md

 # Guide: Creating Custom Addons

-`aico` is designed to be extended.
-You don't need to learn a complex plugin API; if you can write a shell script (or Python, or Ruby), you can write an addon.
+`aico` is designed to be extended via scripts.
+You don't need to learn a complex plugin API; if you can write an executable script (Shell, Python, Ruby, etc.), you can extend the tool.

-In this guide, we will create a simple command called `greet` that wraps an AI prompt.
+In this guide, we will create a simple command called `greet` that wraps a prompt.

 ## 1. Setup